dart-lang/site-www/src/security.md

 To report a security issue, use [https://g.co/vulnz][].
 Coordination and disclosure happen in the [dart-lang GitHub repos][repos] (including [GitHub security advisories][]).
-Please include detailed description of the issue, the steps you took to create the issue, affected versions, and any mitigations for the issue.
+Please include a detailed description of the issue, the steps you took to create the issue, affected versions, and any mitigations for the issue.
 The Google Security Team will respond within 5 working days of